Discount Analytics

 Using analytics to optimise

-Section titled “Using analytics to optimise”Find underperforming discounts
+Section titled “Using analytics to optimise”Back the winners, cut the losers

-Section titled “Find underperforming discounts”If a discount has very low Times Applied, consider:
+Section titled “Find underperforming discounts”If a discount has very few Orders, consider:

 - Lowering the qualification threshold